(+64) 7 838 4466 ext 8245

 Teaching and Learning

-I am a lecturer in early childhood education, and involved in research with the Early Years Research Centre and the Centre for Global Studies in Education at the University of Waikato.
+I am a senior lecturer in early childhood education, and involved in research with the Early Years Research Centre and the Centre for Global Studies in Education at the University of Waikato.
 My teaching covers a wide range of topics across the early childhood education and teacher education programmes, with a particular interest in using post structural, philosophical and feminist perspectives to question taken for granted truths and assumptions - to allow, protect and promote complexity and the unknown in educational settings and pedagogies.